Gamesright

 Further information on processing procedures, methods and services:

 • Collection of access data and log files: We ourselves (or our web hosting provider) collect data on every access to the server (so-called server log files).
-The server log files can include the address and name of the websites and files accessed, the date and time of access, the amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page) and, as a rule, IP addresses and the requesting provider.
+These server log files may include the address and name of the accessed web pages and files, the date and time of access, the amount of data transferred, notification of successful access, browser type and version, the user's operating system, the referrer URL (the previously visited page), and, as a rule, IP addresses and the requesting provider.

 The server log files can be used for security purposes, e.g. to avoid overloading the servers (particularly in the case of abusive attacks, so-called DDoS attacks) and to ensure the utilization of the servers and their stability; Legal basis: Legitimate interests (Art.
 6 Para.
 1 Clause 1 lit. f.
 GDPR); Deletion of data: Log file information is stored for a maximum of 30 days and then deleted or anonymized.
 Data that needs to be retained for evidentiary purposes is exempt from deletion until the respective incident has been finally resolved.